francisco-linux/loiane.github.io/_posts/2017-07-30-getting-started-with-angular-material-2.md

 #### Configuring the routes and app.component

-Since we create a `home.component`, this is going to be the main Component for the `home.module`.
+Since we created a `home.component`, this is going to be the main Component for the `home.module`.
 So we need to add the `home.component` in our `HomeRoutingModule`:

 ```js
 import { HomeComponent } from './home/home.component';